-The Baroness Road site was no exception, in 1957 the gothic market square commissioned by Baroness Burden Coutts in 1860 had fallen into disrepair and experienced Bomb damage.
-The buildings were demolished to make way for a new housing estate.
+The proposed new build site was no exception, in 1957 the gothic market square commissioned by Baroness Burden Coutts in 1860 had fallen into disrepair and experienced Bomb damage.
+The buildings and adjacent land were cleared to make way for a new housing estate.